When water is chalky and murky, seems to have a thin film, and smells like chlorine, it is time to use a water softener.

 As for the filtering, you’ll be impressed by its performance.
 It can soften up any type of sediment and contaminant, going from chlorine with a 55 Chlorine Filter, sulfur and heavy metals with the 10% Crosslink Resin Media, and much more.

 The softener has a 32,000-grain filter.
-It will remove most of the contaminants in the water that make it so hard to consume.
+It will remove most of the contaminants in the water that makes it so hard to consume.
 You’ll have drinkable and easily usable water to enjoy for years.
 The buildup on objects and spots on clothes will be a thing of the past with this softener.

 You can install this system as a whole-house system, and it will work wonders.
 And despite its large fiberglass mineral tank, it still easy to set up.
 The 1-inch bypass valve helps take water from one place to another, ensuring maximum filtration effectiveness.